George Howard (British Army officer): Military career

+Political career

 Howard became Member of Parliament (MP) for Lostwithiel in 1761 and, having been appointed a Knight Companion of the Bath in early 1763, he became colonel of the 7th (The Queen's Own) Regiment of Dragoons in August 1763.
 He acquired Stoke Place in Buckinghamshire for use as a country home in 1764.

 Howard stood down from Parliament and became Governor of Minorca in 1766.
 After retiring as Governor of Minorca, he became governor of the Royal Hospital Chelsea in February 1768 and was elected as Member of Parliament for Stamford that same year.

 Promoted to full general on 6 September 1777, Howard became colonel of the 1st (The King's) Dragoon Guards in April 1779.
 He was promoted to field marshal on 18 October 1793 and appointed to the honorary post of Governor of Jersey in July 1795.
 He died at his London home in Grosvenor Square on 16 July 1796 and was buried at Great Bookham in Surrey.